Tell el-Maschuta: Identifications with the biblical Pithom or Sukkot

 For some time now, there have been controversial discussions about the question of whether Tell el-Maschutah should be identified with the Old Testament Pithom or Sukkot. Édouard Naville believed that his excavation findings confirmed his assumption that it was the "children of Israel" who built the "trading houses" at Tell el-Maschutah.
 Kenneth Anderson Kitchen, on the other hand, considers Tell el-Maschutah to be the biblical Sukkot, where the Israelites camped on their exodus from Egypt.
 Kitchen still stands by his hypothesis that both Tell er-Retaba and Tell el-Maschuta coexisted as settlements in the New Kingdom, without, however, taking into account the pottery findings of John S. Holladay's archaeological team.
 Donald B. Redford, on the other hand, agreed with Holladay's findings and sees Tell el-Maschuta as the biblical Pithom, which was only built 600 years after the Exodus from Egypt.

-Recent research has questioned Holladay's conclusion that Tell el-Maschuta was unocuppied in the New Kingdom period, however.
+Recent research has questioned Holladay's conclusion that Tell el-Maschuta was unoccupied in the New Kingdom period, however.
 In 2010, archaeologists at the site found the remains of a large burial chamber of the Ramesside official Ken-Amun.
 James K. Hoffmeier and Gary Rendsburg argue that the discovery of such large burial complex implies that there must have been a community dwelling at Tell el-Maschuta during the 19th Dynasty.
 They also note that Holladay's excavation was confined to the southern parts of the tell while the tomb was found in a more northern area, suggesting that the later part was the location of Tjeku (Biblical Sukkot).